Freshman and Sophomore Years

-All VSB freshmen take Business Dynamics (VSB 1015), a freshman course, emphasizing the overarching purpose of business within society and the manner in which business vision is actualized.
-The course provides context for students’ business learning experience and integrates global, political, ethical, and technological dimensions of business.
-Business Dynamics serves as the first step in preparing students to become creative and innovative problem solvers, and seeks to develop analytical, business writing, and presentation skills.
-VSB Freshmen, also, take Information Technology (VSB 1000), a one-credit freshman online course designed to increase students’ ability to utilize spreadsheets as analytic tools for business decision making and problem solving.
+All VSB freshmen take Business Dynamics (VSB 1015) during the fall semester.
+The course emphasizes the overarching purpose of business within society and the manner in which business vision is actualized.
+Business Dynamics provides context for students’ business learning experience and integrates global, political, ethical, and technological dimensions of business.
+The course serves as the first step in preparing students to become creative and innovative problem solvers, and seeks to develop analytical business writing, and presentation skills.
+VSB freshmen, also, take Information Technology (VSB 1000), a one-credit online course designed to increase students’ ability to utilize spreadsheets as analytical tools for business decision making and problem solving.
+Students are also required to earn Bloomberg certification by completing Bloomberg Market Concepts (BMC), a self-paced e-learning program that provides an introduction to the financial markets as well as use of the Bloomberg terminals.

 Strategic Information Technology (SIT) presents examples of organizational, process, and strategy alignment, and teaches students to clearly recognize key performance measures for business processes in a global economy.
 Students further learn to articulate details of implementation lifecycles for enterprise-wide applications, knowledge management, and e-business initiatives.